imixs/imixs-workflow/src/site/markdown/restapi/reportservice.md

 		</xsl:template>
 	</xsl:stylesheet>

-###Providing JPQL params
+###Providing JPQL parameters
-When requesting the result for a specific report you can provide the service interface with optional  dynamic JPQL params.
-These params can be defined in the JPQL statement of the report.
+A report definition can also contain dynamic JPQL parameters.
+These parameters can be defined in the JPQL statement of the report.
+See the following example of JPQL statement:

-Example for a JPQL Statement of a report:

 	 SELECT workitem FROM Entity AS workitem
 	 JOIN workitem.integerItems AS p